taigrr/systemctl/README.md

 ## Context support

 All calls into this library support go's `context` functionality.
-Therefore, blocking calls can time out according to the callee's needs, and the returned error should be checked to see if a timeout occurred (`ErrExecTimeout`).
+Therefore, blocking calls can time out according to the caller's needs, and the returned error should be checked to see if a timeout occurred (`ErrExecTimeout`).

 ## TODO

 - [ ] Set up `go test` testing
+- [ ] Document each function using `godoc` standards

 ## Simple example